runwhen-contrib/azure-c7n-codecollection/codebundles/azure-vm-health/README.md

 # Azure Virtual Machine Health
 This codebundle runs a suite of metrics checks for VMs in Azure.
 It identifies:
-- VMs with public IP addresses
+- Check for VMs With Public IP
+- Check for Stopped VMs
+- Check for VMs With High CPU Usage
-- VMs with high CPU usage
+- Check for Underutilized VMs Based on CPU Usage
+- Check for VMs With High Memory Usage
-- Stopped VMs
+- Check for Underutilized VMs Based on Memory
+- Check for Unused Network Interfaces

 ## Configuration